gjwgit/rattleng/installers/README.md

 starts up.
 For those packages it installs it won't need to attempt to install them again (next startup).
 You can check this in the **Console** tab.
-However you may need to install one R package before starting RattleNG for the first time:
+However you may need to install one R package before starting RattleNG for the first time to initialise your local R
+folder:

 ```bash
 $ R